wasmerio/wasmer/lib/c-api/src/wasm_c_api/DEVELOPMENT.md

 The `wasm.h` header does not say anything about null pointer.
-The behavior we agreed on in that passing a null pointer where it is not expected (i.e. no where) will make the function to return null too without any error.
+The behavior we agreed on in that passing a null pointer where it is not expected (i.e. everywhere) will make the function to return null too with no error.

 ### Rust Pattern